 Frequently Asked Questions

-Can I add cheese to this casserole?
+Can I put cheese into the casserole?

 How do I reheat the casserole?